TodoFlux/todoflux/contributing.md

 ## Browser Compatibility

-Modern browser (latest: Chrome, Firefox, Opera, Safari, IE9)
+Modern browsers (latest: Chrome, Firefox, Opera, Safari, IE, Edge)

 ## Unit Tests

-At present, due to the large number of apps in the TodoMVC suite we haven't been mandating that unit tests be written in order for an application to be accepted.
+At present, due to the large number of apps suite we haven't been mandating that unit tests be written in order for an application to be accepted.

 We do, however, plan on addressing this in a future release as we feel it would both help further ensure consistency and provide developers with a reference for writing tests for each framework.